severcoal/xn--wg8h8b03bg1f/⚡iron-dome-for-schizophrenia_en.md

 ---

+## On Paranoia

+Paranoia, within this concept, is **not seen as illness**,
+but as a form of **heightened vigilance of the mind** —
+a radar of perception, tuned beyond the common range.

+In the *Iron Dome of the Mind*, this vigilance is **not an enemy**,
+but an **inner sensor**, feeling the movements of the world
+before the eyes can see them.

+> From fear comes protection;
+> from protection — a new kind of insight.

+The Dome teaches that fear can be **transformed into art**:
+into sound, into light, into structure.
+What once seemed like a threat
+becomes a **poetic shield against confusion**.

+---

 ## Intellectual Property
 This text is an **original creative work** by [@severcoal](https://github.com/severcoal).
 By publishing it on GitHub, the author establishes **authorship and priority**